 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-This course aims to further increase your confidence by consolidating previous knowledge and practising a wider variety of everyday life situations.
+On this course you will further increase your confidence by consolidating previous knowledge and practising a wider variety of everyday life situations.

 What will we cover?